IAMconsortium/pyam/doc/source/index.rst

 Overview
 --------

-The open-source Python package :code:`pyam` provides a suite of tools and functions for analyzing and visualizing input data (i.e., assumptions/parametrization) and results (model output) of integrated-assessment scenarios.
+The open-source Python package |pyam| :cite:`Gidden:2019:pyam` provides a suite of tools and functions for analyzing and visualizing input data (i.e., assumptions/parametrization) and results (model output) of integrated-assessment scenarios.

 Key features:
 ~~~~~~~~~~~~~

- - Simple analysis of timeseries data in the IAMC format (more about `that`_)
+ - Simple analysis of timeseries data in the IAMC format (more about it `here`_)
    with an interface similar in feel and style to the widely
    used `pandas.DataFrame`_
  - Advanced visualization and plotting function (see the `gallery`_)
  - Diagnostic checks for scripted validation of scenario data and results

-The source code for :code:`pyam` is available on `Github`_.
+The source code for |pyam| is available on `Github`_.

-.. _`that`:
+.. _`here`:
    data.html

 .. _`gallery`: